lambdamu/faq/README.md

 ## Requirements

+* Java 11
-A running PostgreSQL server >= 11.2 with postgres user access (or any account with create and grant privileges).
+* A running PostgreSQL server >= 11.2 with postgres user access (or any account with create and grant privileges).

 ## Configure